Aoliveras/dream_cove/README.md

 For this project I utitlized my new found ruby on rails skills along with HTML, CSS and javascript.
 The vast majority of the implementation work was done by my friend rails.

+I created a 3 model webb app with a User, Post and Comment model.
+The user has create, posts have full CRUD and comments have create and read.

 Ruby, Rails, HTML, CSS, JavaScript, Moqups

 GETTING STARTED